Setting up Amazon EKS with S3

 Results

-- For details on how to configure docker-registry, see Configuring a custom Docker registry for Data Services and Routes.
+- For details on configuring docker-registry, see Configuring a custom Docker registry for Talend Management Console tasks.

-- For instructions on how to use existing static persistent volumes, see Deploying Dynamic Engine with existing PersistentVolumeClaims.
+- For instructions on using existing static persistent volumes, see Deploying Dynamic Engine with existing PersistentVolumeClaims.

-- For instructions on how to use dynamic persistent volumes (StorageClass), see Provisioning a storage class dedicated to Dynamic Engine environment services.
+- For instructions on using dynamic persistent volumes (StorageClass), see Provisioning a storage class dedicated to Dynamic Engine environment services.

 What to do next